Switch Markets International PTE Ltd

 Switch wants to know about any problems you may have with the service provided to you so we can take steps to resolve the issue.
 If you have a complaint about the financial product or service provided to you, please see the document “the complaints handling procedure”, available by:

-2. If your complaint is not satisfactorily resolved through your adviser, within three Business Days of receipt of your complaint, please contact the Authorizer’s Compliance Department on +61 2 8284 5100 or put your complaint in writing and send it to the Compliance Department at: Halifax Street, Kingstown, St Vincent and the Grenadines or emailing to email@example.com
+2. If your complaint is not satisfactorily resolved through your adviser, within three Business Days of receipt of your complaint, please send an email to: email@example.com

 Switch will try to resolve your complaint quickly and fairly.
 Complaints received in writing will be acknowledged as soon as possible with a written receipt of your complaint and we will use our best endeavours to try to resolve your complaint within 45 days of receipt of your written complaint.

 Both Switch and the Authorizer have obligations under and has procedures in place, significantly these include the following:

 In collecting personal information, the Authorizer and its representatives are required to:

 Once the Authorizer or its representatives have collected the information from you, the Authorizer and Switch will only use the information for the purposes described above unless you consent otherwise.